aws/amazon-freertos/tools/echo_server/readme.md

 ## Folder Structure
 The default location to store certificates and keys is the relative path to a folder "certs", update this in the configuration if you wish to move your credentials to a different folder.

-The source code for the echo server is found at src/echo_server.go.
-It is recommended to use the precompiled executables.
+The source code for the echo server is found in echo_server.go.

-All executables are only pre-compiled for 64 bit architectures, so if you are unable to execute the echo server please consult the golang instructions for building an executable on your respective platform.
 # Server Configuration
 The echo server reads a JSON based configuration.
 The default location for this JSON file is './config.json', but if you wish to override this, you can specify the location of the JSON with the '-config' flag.